 Advice for over 70 and medically vulnerable individuals

 The Government and health authorities have issued advice for people who are over 70 and those who are extremely medically vulnerable to continue to exercise personal judgement.
+The risk of severe illness from Covid-19 increases with age.
+See the HSE guidelines for older people and Covid-19.

 It is recommended that they stay at home as much as possible, limit engagement to a very small network for short periods of time, while remaining physically distanced.

-This includes people with severe respiratory conditions and transplant recipients, with a full list available at this link.
+Medically vulnerable individuals include people with severe respiratory conditions and transplant recipients, with a full list available at this link.

 This list includes the following groups specific to cancer: